nihaalnz/PassLost/README.md

 # PassLost

 A simple password manager that use AES 256 to encrypt and store passwords locally.
-The password is NOT visible to an outside AT ALL.
+The password is NOT visible to an outsider AT ALL.
 Simple interface, using tkinter.

 To run the app, clone this repository and `pip install -r requirements.txt` to install dependencies.